Nordic Walking and Wellness November 20 2019

 We could say we’re not entirely surprised by these results – after all, it’s easy for any regular Nordic Walker to relate to them.
 But it is good to know the research backs up our personal experience.

-We’d like to thank everyone who participated in this study and we look forward to sharing the final results with you soon.
+We’d like to thank everyone who participated in this study.